networkbiolab/WEoN/docs/installation.rst

 **Installation**

 With the corresponding zip file for your OS, you need to uncompress it.
 After completion, you have now a subdirectory called *WEoN_FlyT*, which correspond to the scripts executed by WEoN FlyT and the *WEoN_FlyT.jar* file corresponding to the Cytoscape app.
-The jar file contains a graphical user interface (GUI) that allows to Cytoscape execute the filtering process encoded in WEoN FlyT.
+The jar file contains a graphical user interface (GUI) that allows to Cytoscape execute the filtering process encoded in Fly T-WEoN.

 In order to install the scripts and the GUI, you need to do the following steps for the main folder and for the cytoscape app:

 1. **WEoN_FlyT directory:**
+Fly T-
 - Linux users: copy the folder to */home/your_username*

 - Windows users: copy the folder to *C:*